AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 ## Catalog sharing with peer accounts: relationships not shared

-Catalog sharing allows learning objects (LOs) to be shared across peer accounts, but alternate and equivalent relationships are managed independently within each account and are not shared.
+Catalog sharing allows LOs to be shared across peer accounts, but alternate and equivalent relationships are managed independently within each account and are not shared.

 ### Concept: catalog sharing and relationships

 #### Catalog sharing

-Accounts can share catalogs with peer accounts to provide access to courses, learning paths, and other learning objects across accounts.
+Accounts can share catalogs with peer accounts to provide access to courses, learning paths, and other LOs across accounts.

 #### Relationships not shared